 But has Mr. ROEBUCK provided in the restored association new means and new methods?
 Does he propose to eliminate the objectionable rules which made the body from the first unpopular?
 No trace of such a change is yet discernible.
-Mr. MORLEY, who failed-Mr. TRAVERS, who failed-Mr. GASSIOT, who failed-are again the leaders of the organization, only they have chosen that Mr. ROEBUCK shall lead them.
-They may blunder less and move more rapidly under his leadership than before; but they are not the men to inspire the Liberal party with confidence, to impress the country, or to -influence the House of Commons.
+Mr. MOBLEY, who failed-Mr. TRAVERS, who failed-Mr. GASSION, who failed,-are again the leaders of the organization, only they have chosen that Mr. ROBBUCK shall lead them.
+They may blunder less and move more rapidly under his leadership than before; but they are not the men to inspire the Liberal party with confidence, to impress the country, or to influence the House of Commons.
 Their organization, moreover, appears too formal, is exposed to ridicule, resembles the constitution of a debating society.
-Besides, it does the right to a seat at the Council, or are the not correct one evil of which the real Reformers throughout England complained.
+Besides, it does not correct one evil of which the real Reformers throughout England complained.
 We know accurately enough what were the feelings with which the Liberal members of the House of Commons, and the principal members of the party outside that House, regarded the Administrative Reform Association as at first constituted.
 They looked upon it as a bubble, partly patriotic, partly vulgar, the organ of a passing excitement, which, at setting out, lost its way, proved its weakness, and made itself ridiculous.
 No ardent, masculine spirit was manifested.
-In fact, politicians looked on the Association with a kind of sympathetic con-What are their opinions now? tempt.
+In fact, politicians looked on the Association with a kind of sympathetic contempt., What are their opinions now?
 Precisely the same.
-They admire the enthusiasm of Mr. ROEBUCK, who has promulgated his declaration of policy with almost juvenile ostentation; who talks largely about a party in the House of Commons; who assigns to Messrs.
-MORIEY, TRAVERS, and GASSIOT their official places with the pomp of a First Minister, and hopes to convert the Band of and try to chafe them into energy.
-City Reformers into a machinery for altering and improving the entire governmental system in England.
-If we understood how it was possible to reanimate the Association as its actual basis, and with its actual principles, we should wish all conceivable success to Mr. ROBBUCK.
-But will the great body of subscribers continue their support for another year?
-If we are not mistaken, some have already withdrawn; others propose to withdraw; and it is not likely that many will stop forward to supply the vacancies.
-It bas become a pretty general opinion that the instantly, by the dismissal of Mr. DALLAS.
-Association is not only a useless deception, but a positive evil.
-Its weakness engenders ticity.
-It indicates, probably, the feelings apathy.
-It discourages the union of liberal and desires of a Cabinet, or part of a Cabinet, men for political parposes.
-It seems to in-"dicate that public agitation is an obsolete remedy, that union is no longer strength, and that political reform is not the true object of imply Lord PALMERSTON'S assent to the reformers.

-tion, which began its career with tracts. lectures, corresponding secretaries, and statistics?
+They admire the enthusiasm of Mr. ROEBUOK, who has promulgated his declaration of policy with almost juvenile ostentation; who talks largely about a party in the House of Commons; who assigns to Messrs, MORLEY, TRAVERS, and GASSIOT their official, places with the pomp of a First pant at the head of exhausted associations, Ministen; and hopes to convert the Band of City Reformers into a machinery for altering and improving the entire governmental systom, in, England.
+If we understood how it was possible to reanimate the Association as its actual basis, and with its actual principles, we should wish all conceivable success to Mr. ROEBUCK, But will the great body of subscribers continue their support for auother year & If, we are not mistaken, some have already withdrawn; others propose to mithdraw; and, it is not likely that many with step forward to supply the vacancies.
+It has become a pretty, general opinion, that the Association is not only a useless deception, but a pomitive avil.
+Its weakness engenders apathy.
+It discourages the union of liberal men for political nurposes.
+It seems to indicate that public) agitation is an obsolete remedy, that union is no longer strength, and that political reform is not the true object of TRIORMERS, tion, which began its career with tracts, lectures, corresponding secretaries, and statistics?
 Extinct?
 No; worse than extinct; because it occupies the ground, and concentrates in its own torpid obscurity all that is political in many minds.
 So with the Administrative Reformers.
 Capable, in numerous instances, of exhibiting a public spirit in only one form, they are content with subscribing to the funds of the Association, attending its general meetings, and supposing themselves influential.
 Whereas, the Association being destitute of intellect and energy, their good will, and whatever sacrifices they make, are thrown away.
 Better have no Liberal organization at all than an organization that is ineffective.